sigmod/sqlpp/document.md

 #### Example

-    SELECT FacebookUsers.name, FacebookMessages.message message
+    SELECT GleambookUsers.name, GleambookMessages.message message
-    FROM FacebookUsers,
+    FROM GleambookUsers,
       (
-        SELECT ELEMENT FacebookMessages
+        SELECT VALUE GleambookMessages
-        FROM FacebookMessages
+        FROM GleambookMessages
-        WHERE FacebookMessages.`author-id` = FacebookUsers.id
+        WHERE GleambookMessages.`author-id` = GleambookUsers.id
       );

 It will raise an error:

      Error: Need an alias for the enclosed expression:
-     (select element $FacebookMessages
+     (select element $GleambookMessages
-      from $FacebookMessages as $FacebookMessages
+      from $GleambookMessages as $GleambookMessages
-      where ($FacebookMessages."author-id" = $FacebookUsers.id)
+      where ($GleambookMessages."author-id" = $GleambookUsers.id)
      )

 ## <a id="Join_clauses">JOIN clauses